Mount Vernon, Illinois: Economy

 Mount Vernon hosts a 48 acre facility for Continental Tire the Americas.
-It is also home to major distribution centers for NAPA, National Railway Equipment (NREC), ALCO and IPT (subsidiaries of NREC), and Walgreens along with many other smaller industries such as Vanex, Central Wholesale Liquors, IL-MO Welding supplies, Pepsi of Mid America, A.L.
-LEE Corporation, Goodman Air Conditioning, US Supply Co, Mine Supply Company, National Fabrication, IBT, Bearing Headquarters, Mt.
-Vernon Mold Works, Wiese Forklift Service Center, Black Forklift Service Center, Penske, Beelman Trucking, Clinton County Ready-Mix, Calison Wholesale Liquor, Praxair, Ultron Electronics, FedEx Freight, UPS Freight, Springfield Electric, Mt.
-Vernon Electric, Jackson Marking Products, Bennett Metals, Sun Container, Three-States Supply Co, Phoenix Modular Elevator Company and Petter Trucking, which are located in or in close proximity to the city's three industrial parks.
+It is also home to major distribution centers for NAPA, National Railway Equipment (NREC), ALCO and IPT (subsidiaries of NREC), along with many other smaller industries which are located in or in close proximity to the city's three industrial parks.
 There is discussion of creating a fourth industrial park which is to be used for distribution centers in the area of the new interchange, this park would encompass 100 acre and would be eligible for Tax Increment Financing and Enterprise Zone benefits.

-Development includes a Kohl's Department Store which opened early 2011 and Buffalo Wild Wings which opened December 19, 2010.
 Two new TIF (Tax Increment Financing) districts have been created, one TIF is at Exit 95 and is a conservation/industrial use.
 Exit 94 is an Industrial Park Conservation TIF.
 Pepsi has built a new service and distribution center that was completed in March 2011, it is located off of the Davidson Avenue extension.

 Top employers

-According to Mount Vernon's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+The Annual Comprehensive Financial Report (Audit) contains supplemental opinions and audit information from an Independent audit firm.
+The independent audit firm in 2023 was Roth&Co, a Chicago-based audit firm.
+Data for prior years located below.

 Arts and culture

 Mount Vernon is home to the Cedarhurst Center for the Arts, a 90-acre visual and performing arts institution.
 Cedarhurst celebrates the arts year-round with visual and performing arts programs for the public.
 The Cedarhurst Craft Fair is held yearly in early September on the grounds.
 In addition to its programs on property, the Mitchell Museum is located on the Cedarhurst grounds.

 The city is host to an event the first Saturday of each month from April through October called Market Days.
 This is an open-air market held near downtown and is similar to a craft fair or flea market.

 There is also the Jefferson County Historical Museum and Village located within incorporated Mount Vernon.
 The Museum and the Village reflect life in Jefferson County from the mid 19th century to more recent years.

-The C.E.Brehm Memorial Public Library, built in 1905, is a source of information to the community and is located downtown.
+The C.E.Brehm Memorial Public Library, a Carnegie Library built in 1905, is a source of information to the community and is located downtown.

 Beatles guitarist George Harrison bought a guitar from Fenton's Music store in Mt.
 Vernon in 1963 while he was visiting his sister in nearby Benton, Illinois.
 The guitar sold at auction for $657,000 in 2014.